14 Mar IFRS Impact on Financial Statements and reporting metrics

 Practical impacts of the change in these metrics could include the potential for breaches of covenants with banks, in contracts and finance agreements.
 These will require careful management in disclosure and communication with business partners.
 Additionally, internal impacts could include changes in performance KPIs with potential for changes in compensation payments through payroll or other bonus awards.

-More detailed information can be found on IFRS 16 impacts in this useful PwC paper https://www.pwc.com/gx/en/services/audit-assurance/assets/ifrs-16-new-leases.pdf including impact on different industries
+More detailed information can be found on the IFRS Impact on Financial Statements and reporting metrics in this useful PwC paper https://www.pwc.com/gx/en/services/audit-assurance/assets/ifrs-16-new-leases.pdf including impact on different industries